 Comment: WNV is the most widespread, locally acquired mosquito-borne disease in Nebraska.
 The state has one of the highest incidences of WNV in the U.S. and the virus is highly endemic to the state.
-Two human clinical cases have been reported in Nebraska residents to date.
-Additionally, two positive WNV mosquito pools have been detected indicating WNV is circulating in the environment.
-Overall WNV risk will continue to increase as we move through the summer months.
+Two human clinical cases have been reported in Nebraska residents to date along with the first positive asymptomatic human blood donor.
+Additionally, three positive WNV mosquito pools have been detected indicating WNV is circulating in the environment.
+Overall WNV risk will continue to increase as we move into the month of August.
+This is typically the highest risk for exposure in Nebraska.
 It is important to note that there are many factors that come into play in determining an individual person's risk of acquiring WNV and other mosquito-borne diseases.
-Low WNV activity or no WNV activity detected DOES NOT mean NO RISK!
-For travel related mosquito-borne diseases, three cases of malaria (South Sudan= 1 and Togo= 2) and on case of dengue (Thailand= 1) have been reported this year.
-Anytime mosquitoes are active there is always the possibility of acquiring WNV or another mosquito-borne arbovirus and proper mosquito prevention methods should be utilized both here at home and when traveling abroad.
+Low WNV activity detected DOES NOT mean NO RISK!
+For travel related mosquito-borne diseases (confirmed and probable cases), three cases of malaria (South Sudan= 1 and Togo= 2) and on case of dengue (Thailand= 1) have been reported this year.
+Anytime mosquitoes are active there is always the possibility of acquiring WNV or another mosquito-borne disease and proper mosquito prevention methods should be utilized both here at home and when traveling abroad.
 Examples include: